-In October 2017, he achieved Chartered Manager status and Fellowship of the Chartered Management Institute.
+In October 2017 he achieved Chartered Manager status and Fellowship of the Chartered Management Institute.

-Mr. Montovio was promoted to Chief Executive of Argus Insurance Company (Europe) Limited with overall responsibility for the management and direction of the Argus Group's operations in Gibraltar and Malta.
+Mr. Montovio is now Chief Executive of Argus Insurance Company (Europe) Limited with overall responsibility for the management and direction of the Argus Group's operations in Gibraltar and Malta.